silentorb/marloth-story/books/fairytale/part4.md

 castle.

 The nurse turned around and spotted James.
-"Have a seat!" she commanded, motioning to one of the tables by the front window and then returning back to her work.
+"Have a seat!" she commanded, motioning to one of the tables by the front window and then returned back to her work.
 James approached the table and found that it was ridiculously small.
 James was not big, even for a child, and yet he had a terrible time trying to squeeze between the chair and table.
 When he finally managed to reach a position that could be considered sitting, he